Skip to main content

 Why cross-checking citations against the reference list matters

-Reviewers and supervisors check citation-reference consistency early, and journals bounce manuscripts for it: a source discussed in the text with no corresponding entry, or a padded reference list full of works never mentioned.
-These errors are invisible when you proofread the bibliography alone, because each list entry can be perfectly formatted and verified while the text cites something else entirely.
-Auditing the whole document is the only way to catch them.
+Reviewers and supervisors check citation-reference consistency early, and journals can return manuscripts for it: a source discussed in the text with no corresponding entry, or a reference list containing works never mentioned.
+These errors are invisible when you proofread the bibliography alone, because a well-formatted entry can still be disconnected from the text.
+Auditing both parts is how the tool surfaces those mismatches.

 What the paper audit checks — and what it does not